lemonsliceai/openclaw-avatar/README.md

 - **LiveKit** — provides the real-time video/audio room infrastructure.
   Sign up at https://livekit.io

+- **Publicly Accessable Image URL** - The source image for the avatar.
+  Uploadthing is a convient way store images with publicly accessible URLS. https://uploadthing.com/

-Once you have accounts, retrieve API keys from each service and supply them during plugin setup (via the browser config page or the `video-chat-setup` CLI command).
-The CLI setup flow can save your OpenClaw gateway token first, and the browser config page will auto-load that token when it is already configured.
+Once you have accounts, retrieve API keys from each service and supply them during plugin setup.

 ## Install